scbret/dotfiles/notes/qnotes.md

 - xclip  - on X11
 - wl-clipboard  - on Wayland
 - cronie for cron jobs
+- ncdu  for system file sizes
+- below  - similar to htop

 ### Create list of installed packages - pacman
 - pacman -Qm = installed locally from AUR